surniaulula/wpsso/readme.txt

 = 21.11.0 =

 (2025/12/20) Added Schema StrikethroughPrice and removed SalePrice and ListPrice price types in price specification markup (no longer supported by Google).

-= 21.10.0 =

-(2025/12/17) Added Pinterest image CSS ID duplicate prevention.
-Fixed inconsistency of 'priceValidUntil' and 'validThrough' default values.
-Added a new "Default Product Prices Valid For" option.